FlexMeasures/flexmeasures/documentation/tut/building_uis.rst

             .then(console.log("Got auth token from FlexMeasures server ..."));
     }

-It only expects you to set ``email`` and ``password`` somewhere (you could also pass them in).
+It only expects you to set ``email`` and ``password`` somewhere (you could also pass them to the function, your call).
 In addition, we expect here that ``flexmeasures_domain`` is set to the FlexMeasures server you interact with, for example "https://company.flexmeasures.io".

 We'll see how to make use of the ``getAuthToken`` function right away, keep on reading.